stampf/scaffolding-for-a-sustainable-p2p-humanity/how.md

 Here are the pre-requisite knowledge that we think is necessary to successfully contribute to this initiative.
 Not everybody needs to be knowledgeable in all of them of course, neither be an expert.
 * Ross Ashby's Law of Requisite Variety or in more layman terms: the ones closest to an issue know the most about it;
 * Stafford Beer's Viable Systems Model: systemic principles that may help in creating organizations that can remain viable on the long term;
 * Strength-based approaches to change like **Appreciative Inquiry**, **Solution Focus** and **Positive deviance**.
 These approaches to change are based on the principles that whatever you're looking for, you're going to find it or create it along the way.
-So it's
+So we might as well go for the positive and the solutions right from the beginning
 * Peer-to-Peer

 ## Global roadmap